supercollider/supercollider.github.io/index.md

 To help you get familiar with our contribution process, we have a list of [good first issues](https://github.com/supercollider/supercollider/labels/good%20first%20issue) of relatively limited scope.
 This is a great place to get started!
 You can also ask about good first issues on the mailing list or Slack.

+SuperCollider uses a Requests for Comment (RFC) system to propose, design, and discuss 'big' changes.
+Submitting a new RFC or discussing an existing one is a great way to get involved, especially if you are looking for a way to contribute that doesn't involve writing code or using a terminal.
+You can learn more at the [RFC repository](https://github.com/supercollider/rfcs).

 ---